Al-aminI/quickbook-bot/README.md

 The architecture is designed for extensibility:
 - **Adding New Operations**: To add a new QuickBooks Online operation, simply integrate the corresponding API call into the toolset.
 This process generally requires adding no more than 15 lines of code.
 - **Modular Design**: Each tool is self-contained, making it easy to maintain and expand without affecting other components of the system.

 ---

+## Limitations

+- **No Dedicated Transaction ID Field**: The current data structure does not provide a unique "transaction id" field.
+Although some fields include an "id" property in their metadata (e.g., for the merchant/name or transaction type), these may not be unique or sufficient as a primary identifier.
+- **Data Extract Constraints**: When processing transactions, the tool extracts all columns from the data row.
+However, ensure that any integrations or extensions account for the possibility of missing or non-uniform data (e.g., rows with less than the expected number of columns).
+- **Report Data Scope**: The provided example data may be a partial extract from a larger report, and users should verify that all required data fields are populated as expected.
+- **QuickBooks API Variability**: As the QuickBooks API evolves, certain fields or behaviors may change.
+Regular updates to the toolset may be necessary to maintain full compatibility with new API versions.

+---